chrisvdg/gotiny_client/README.md

-# gotiny_client
+# GoTiny client

-API client for GoTiny
+This repository contains a simple client for the [GoTiny](https://github.com/chrisvdg/gotiny) API